naaa760/evo2/README.md

 https://evo2-sage.vercel.app/

+‼️Notice:
+I have created a demo video for this project because it uses Modal AI, which offers only a 2-day free tier.
+Since the free access expires quickly, I recorded the video to show how the project works.
+You can still run the project locally on your machine by following the provided instructions.
 EVO2 is an advanced AI-powered platform for predicting the pathogenicity of single nucleotide variants in DNA.
 It helps researchers and healthcare professionals determine whether tiny changes in a person's genetic code are likely to cause diseases.

+just add this env in the frontend file

+NEXT_PUBLIC_ANALYZE_SINGLE_VARIANT_BASE_URL=""

+NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=""
+CLERK_SECRET_KEY=""

+MODAL_TOKEN_ID = ""
+MODAL_TOKEN_SECRET = ""

 ## Features